YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 locks are requested (``namecount`` is zero), the function releases all locks and returns ``YDB_OK``.

-``timeout`` specifies a time in microseconds that the function waits to acquire the requested locks.
+``timeout`` specifies a time in nanoseconds that the function waits to acquire the requested locks.
 If it is not able to acquire all requested locks, it acquires no locks, returning with a ``YDB_LOCK_TIMEOUT`` return value.